pingidentity/terraform-provider-pingfederate/docs/data-sources/idp_sp_connection.md

 - `encrypt_saml2_assertion` (Boolean) When selected, the STS encrypts the SAML 2.0 assertion.
 Applicable only to SAML 2.0 security token.
 This option does not apply to OAuth assertion profiles.
 - `generate_key` (Boolean) When selected, the STS generates a symmetric key to be used in conjunction with the "Holder of Key" (HoK) designation for the assertion's Subject Confirmation Method.
 This option does not apply to OAuth assertion profiles.
 - `message_customizations` (Attributes List) The message customizations for WS-Trust.
 Depending on server settings, connection type, and protocol this may or may not be supported. (see [below for nested schema](#nestedatt--ws_trust--message_customizations))
 - `minutes_after` (Number) The amount of time after the SAML token was issued during which it is to be considered valid.
-The default value is 30.
 - `minutes_before` (Number) The amount of time before the SAML token was issued during which it is to be considered valid.
-The default value is 5.
 - `oauth_assertion_profiles` (Boolean) When selected, four additional token-type requests become available.
 - `partner_service_ids` (List of String) The partner service identifiers.
 - `request_contract_ref` (Attributes) Request Contract to be used to map attribute values into the security token. (see [below for nested schema](#nestedatt--ws_trust--request_contract_ref))